itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 ```
 # Overview

 The purpose of this example is to demonstrate how to use `RetirementPlanners.jl` with a simple, retirement simulation.
-Our focus on a simple simulation will have the benfit of making the API clear, but will not result in in a valid stress test of your retirement plan.
+Our focus on a simple simulation will have the benifit of making the API clear, but will not result in in a valid stress test of your retirement plan.
 For more realistic examples, please read the documentation for the [advanced example](advanced_example.md).

 # API

 In this section, we will provide an overview of the API for configuring a retirement simulation.
 As detailed below, some parameters require user input, whereas other parameters have default values which can optionally be overwritten with your desired values.

+## Transaction

+The transfer of money to and from investments is scheduled through an object called `Transaction`, which contains the following fields:

+- `start_age = 0.0`: the age at which a series of transactions begin
+- `end_age = Inf`: the age at which a series of transactions end
+- `amount`: the amount of each transaction

+To schedule multiple transactions across time, you may specify a vector of `Transaction` objects, which can be useful when, for example, you have multiple income sources occuring at different times (e.g., social security, pension, rent income etc.).
+The function `transact` will carry out the transaction at allowable times.
+By default, the `RetirementPlanners` supports transaction for real numbers, probability distributions, and a few adaptive rules described below.
+You can create your own type and method for `transact` to implement a custom strategy.

 ## Required Parameters